I-Team: Seattle Patriots Fan's Tip Led FBI To Tom Brady's Stolen Jerseys

-BOSTON (CBS) – When Tom Brady unveiled his recovered Super Bowl jersey during opening day ceremonies at Fenway Park, no one was happier than 19-year-old Dylan Wagner.
+BOSTON (CBS) – When Tom Brady unveiled his recovered Super Bowl jersey during opening day ceremonies at Fenway Park Monday, no one was happier than 19-year-old Dylan Wagner.

 He is a sports memorabilia collector and avid Patriots fan who helped federal investigators recover both of Brady’s missing jerseys.

-Wagner says it all started shortly after this year’s Super Bowl when news surfaced that Brady’s Jersey from the Super Bowl victory against Seattle in 2015 had also been swiped.
+Wagner says it all started shortly after this year’s Super Bowl when news surfaced that Brady’s jersey from the Super Bowl victory against Seattle in 2015 had also been swiped.

 “I knew exactly who had it,” Wagner said.